The importance of light in plant life

 Light has a significant impact on product quality.
 In hay and grain, the lack of light reduces the amount of protein, sugar beet reduces sugar content, potato reduces starchiness, and sunflower reduces oil content.

 Lack of light leads to pale coloring of leaves and their weak development, thinning and stretching of stems, flowering and fruiting are delayed or do not occur.
-Grain crops show reduction of bushiness, leaves become narrow, bush node is formed near the very surface, stems are elongated, internodes are weakened, grain does not mature or is of low quality, lodging of plants is possible.
+Cereal crops show reduction of bushiness, leaves become narrow, bush node is formed near the very surface, stems are elongated, internodes are weakened, grain does not mature or is of low quality, lodging of plants is possible.

 Photoperiodism is a property of plants to respond to the duration of light during the day.
 Photoperiodic response determines the onset of growth and development phases.
 Depending on the light duration, plants are divided into long-day plants with light duration of at least 12 hours, short-day plants with light duration of less than 12 hours, and neutral-day plants.